-Some days the universe works against you.
-It laughs at the person realizing they studied the wrong chapters for an exam or at the person getting in the wrong metro car on their commute to work.
-Some days, the culmination of events is just so perverse that it laughs at you as the person who spilled their drink on you at the game recounts every life event that led them there — the same guy who spent the first five innings explaining why the Matt Williams joke he heard you tell is wrong.
+Some days the universe works to wreak havoc.
+It laughs at the person realizing they studied the wrong chapters for an exam or at the person getting in the wrong metro car when they were already late.
+Some days, the culmination of events is just so perverse that it laughs you recount every life event that led the victim to their moment of reckoning.

 Baseball is one of the best tools to cause this kind of resignation.
-Never has Matt Harvey been more relatable than when he gave up a home run to Jose Lobaton.
-MASN announcer FP Santagelo called Harvey’s reaction an eyeroll, but it was so much more than that.
+The guy at Home Depot can probably attest to it.
+Matt Harvey can definitely attest to it.
+Never has he been more relatable than upon realizing he gave up a home run to Jose Lobaton.
+MASN announcer FP Santangelo called Harvey’s reaction an eye-roll, but it was so, so much more than that.

 Jose Lobaton’s first bomb of the year (featuring Anthony Rendon as guest helmet remover). pic.twitter.com/ZrFoxBn2AK